DiUS/pact-consumer-js-dsl/README.md

 # Pact Consumer Javascript DSL

-_This DSL is in very early stages of development, please bear with us as we give it some polish.
-Please raise any problems you have in the github issues.
-Check out the [Development Roadmap](/ROADMAP.md) to see where we are headed._

 This codebase provides a Javascript DSL for creating pacts.
 If you are new to Pact, please read the Pact [README](pact-readme) first.

 This DSL relies on the Ruby [pact-mock_service][pact-mock-service] gem to provide the mock service for the Javascript tests.
 If you do not want to use Ruby in your project, please read about using a standalone Pact mock service [here][pact-mock-service-without-ruby].